 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hyde Park has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hyde Park has few renters and college students.
 But the biggest reason it is quieter in Hyde Park than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hyde Park may be for you.

-As is often the case in a small town, Hyde Park doesn't have a public transportation system that people use for their commute.
+Hyde Park is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Hyde Park is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 32.99% of adults in Hyde Park have a college degree.